The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Results

 \subsection{Local stress concentration and fatigue risk}

-The complex loading and geometry of the device lead to localized buckling during inflation, as shown in Figure~\ref{fig:local_stress_all}.
-As shown in the previous section, these deformation modes influence the ventricular pressure–volume relationship.
-They also create regions of elevated stress, which may adversely affect the device’s fatigue life.
-Here, we first identify high-stress regions using the von Mises criterion and then estimate fatigue life using a strain–life (E–N) approach.

-We evaluate von Mises stress at peak actuation (pouch) pressure $P_a\in\{34.2,124.2,214.2\}$ kPa for each afterload ($P_\text{aft}\in\{0,10,20\}$ kPa) and pouch number.
-As can be seen in Figure~\ref{fig:local_stress_all}, peak stresses occur primarily along seam lines and in regions of high deformation curvature created by local buckling.
-We note here that the large buckling regions are not necessarily device axisymmetric and that the stress distribution is highly dependent on this buckling location.
-Overall, we observe that peak von Mises stress occurs near the seam lines and in regions where the ventricle buckles or folds.
+Localized buckling during inflation generates pronounced local stress concentrations, which also influence the global pressure-volume response.
+We quantify these stress concentrations using the von Mises equivalent stress, which provides a consistent scalar measure of distortional stress for the constitutive material model employed here.
+Figure~\ref{fig:local_stress_all} showcases von Mises stress distributions at an actuation (pouch) pressure $P_a\in\{60,100,140\}$ kPa for each ventricular pressure ($P_v\in\{3.8,13.8,23.8\}$ kPa) and pouch number.
+Across all configurations, stresses concentrate along heat-sealed seam lines and in regions of large curvature associated with localized buckling of the fabric.
+Additional simulations reported in \ref{appendix:mesh_convergence} and \ref{appendix:biffurcation} demonstrate that these dominant buckling zones and stress hotspots are robust with respect to mesh density and symmetry: even doubly symmetric meshes evolve toward similar non-axisymmetric buckling patterns and nearly identical stroke volumes.

-A notable and repeatable feature in all devices, regardless of pouch number or ventricular pressure, is the presence of distinct \emph{tension lines} between the edge of the valve support and the upper face of the pouches (top right corner of each subplot in Figure~\ref{fig:local_stress_all}).
-These lines originate from the initial device configuration and persist during inflation, acting as localized stress pathways.
-They are also clearly visible in the experimental observations of \cite{Arfaee2025TowardSystem} (see the original publication's Figure~3b, left).
-Given their location and persistence across all loading conditions, these tension lines are likely to play a significant role in the initiation of fatigue damage.
+A second recurring feature present is the formation of distinct \emph{tension lines} between the valve support edge and upper face of the pouches.
+These tension lines originate from the pre-stretched initial valve-fitting device configuration and persist throughout pouch inflation, acting as preferential load paths that connect the valve ring and pouch edges.
+These tension lines are also observed experimentally \cite{Arfaee2025} (see the original publication's Figure~3b - left) and motivate our first exploratory design alteration study in Section~\ref{ssec:valve_support} where we investigate the effect of valve support geometry on local stress concentrations and device performance.

-Increasing afterload $P_\text{aft}$ or actuation (pouch) $P_a$ pressure raises average stress, but the maximum stress remains relatively independent of the afterload pressure since it occurs in the region of high curvature, i.e. in the buckled parts.
-For a fixed afterload, fewer pouches produce higher peak stresses due to greater load per seam and larger buckling amplitudes, while more pouches distribute loads more evenly and reduce buckling severity.
+Increasing ventricular pressure $P_v$ raises the average stress across the whole device.
+However, peak von Mises stresses are only weakly affected by the ventricular pressure $P_v$, as they occur primarily in high-curvature buckled regions.
+For a fixed ventricular pressure, devices with fewer pouches exhibit higher peak stresses, reflecting the larger load carried per seam and greater buckling amplitudes, whereas devices with more pouches distribute the load over a higher number of seams and exhibit reduced buckling severity.